 What's your favorite?

-We hope this quide to our roast levels helps you to select the perfect coffee for you.
-You can select and filter based on these values when browing our coffees so make sure to use the Coffee Roast, Body and Acidity attributes on the left sidebar to narrow your search!
+We hope this quide to our roast levels helps you to select the perfect coffee for you!
+You can select and filter based on these values when browsing our coffees so make sure to use the Coffee Roast, Body and Acidity attribute filters to narrow your search!
 We'd love to hear which coffee is your favorite and why.